A 300MW/600MWh battery storage project in Kilmarnock, supporting the uptake of renewable power.

 Delivery of HV transformer to site

-While most plant and equipment will be delivered to site using HGVs, the two high voltage super grid transformers and the two medium voltage switch rooms are classed as abnormal loads and will be delivered to site using specialist delivery vehicles under police escort.
+While most plant and equipment were delivered to site using HGVs, the two high-voltage super grid transformers and the two medium-voltage switch rooms were classed as abnormal loads and were delivered to site using specialist delivery vehicles under police escort.

-We are working with East Ayrshire Council and Ayrshire Roads Alliance to ensure the abnormal loads are delivered to site safely and with minimal disruption to other road users.
-Both HV transformer deliveries are now complete.
-The switch rooms are due to be delivered to site in December 2024.
+We worked with East Ayrshire Council and Ayrshire Roads Alliance to ensure the abnormal loads were delivered safely and with minimal disruption to other road users.

-Delivery and installation of the batteries units and other electrical equipment is expected to begin in November 2024 and is expected to take five months.
+Delivery and installation of the battery units and other electrical equipment began in November 2024 and took approximately five months.

-The batteries and other equipment will be delivered to site using HGVs and will be craned into position and installed on the foundations.
+The batteries and other equipment were delivered to site using HGVs, craned into position, and installed on the foundations.

-Permanent fencing will be installed during this phase and some of the landscape planting will be undertaken in this time.
+Permanent fencing was installed during this phase, and some of the landscape planting was undertaken at the same time.

-Once the equipment has been installed on-site there follows an extensive period of connecting the equipment together and testing it to ensure it complies with all protocols and policies and operates as planned.
+Once the equipment was installed on-site, an extensive period of connecting the equipment and testing it followed to ensure compliance with all protocols and policies and to confirm that it operated as planned.

 Zenobē’s BESS site in Blackhillock, Scotland nearing energisation